 up login

-Connect your app cluster to a namespace in an Upbound managed control plane with up controlplane connect <control plane name> <namespace>
+Connect your app cluster to a namespace in an Upbound managed control plane with up controlplane connector install <control-plane-name> <namespace-to-sync-to>.
+This command creates a user token and installs the MCP Connector to your cluster.

 The Claim APIs from your managed control plane are now visible in the cluster.
-You can verify this with kubectl api-resources
+You can verify this with kubectl api-resources.

 kubectl api-resources